All All News Products Insights AI DevOps and CI/CD Community

 1. Retest all

-Although highly reliable, this technique is expensive and time-consuming, without much room for strategic considerations.
-This makes it less practical for large applications with frequent updates.
+While reliable, it is expensive and time-consuming, making it impractical for large applications with frequent updates.

 2. Regression test selection

-Instead of testing everything, this method selects a subset of test cases that are most relevant to the modified code.
-It balances cost and efficiency by focusing only on affected functionalities.
+This method selects a subset of test cases most relevant to the modified code, balancing cost and efficiency by focusing only on affected functionalities.

 3. Test case prioritization

-This technique ranks test cases based on their importance and likelihood of detecting critical defects.
-High-priority test cases are executed first, ensuring that significant issues are caught early.
+This technique ranks test cases by importance and likelihood of detecting critical defects, executing high-priority cases first.

-• General Prioritization: Focuses on test cases that provide long-term benefits across multiple software versions.
+• General prioritization: Focuses on test cases valuable across multiple software versions.

-• Version-Specific Prioritization: Targets test cases that are particularly relevant to the current version of the software.
+• Version-specific prioritization: Targets cases relevant to the current release.

 4. Hybrid regression testing